Tel Qasile ostraca: Inscriptions

+Custody

 Both ostraca were in private hands for the first few years after their discovery, as neither finder reported them to the Palestine Department of Antiquities.
 Having put the Beth-Horon sherd up for sale in 1951, Hoff was threatened with a lawsuit by the Israeli government – he subsequently agreed to sell it to them for IL3,000.
 As of 2001, the Hiyahu ostracon remained in private hands.